swizzyweb/swizzy-web-service/README.md

 #### State Converter

 State converters are used to transform state between each of the layers.
 WebRouters and WebControllers each have a state converter that takes in the parent state and transforms it to the current layers state.
 IE: WebServiceState -> WebRouterState, WebRouterState -> WebControllerState.

+## Note

+Tests now require node 24 as of v0.5.0